radiantlogic-v8/documentation-new/documentation/introduction/samples.md

 <br> This naming context stores a list of changes made during persistent cache refresh.
 This naming context should not be deleted.

 - cn=registry
-<br>  NOTE - NEEDS TO BE UPDATED This naming context is used internally by RadiantOne to store configuration information for the Global Sync Module and the Global Identity Builder.
+<br> This naming context is used internally by RadiantOne to store configuration information for the Global Sync Module and the Global Identity Builder.
 This naming context may be hidden (by specifying it as a hidden context in the rootdse.ldif file for RadiantOne) but should not be deleted.

 - cn=system-registry
-<br> NOTE - NEEDS TO BE UPDATED This naming context is used internally by RadiantOne to store ADAP session tokens.
+<br> This naming context is used internally by RadiantOne to store ADAP session tokens.
 This naming context may be hidden (by specifying it as a hidden context in the rootdse.ldif file for RadiantOne) but should not be deleted.

 - dv=globalprofiles
-<br> NOTE - NEEDS TO BE UPDATED This naming context is created and used by the Global Identity Builder and Global Identity Viewer applications.
+<br> This naming context is created and used by the Global Identity Builder and Global Identity Viewer applications.
 This naming context may be hidden (by specifying it as a hidden context in the rootdse.ldif file for RadiantOne) but should not be deleted.

 ### Default Data Sources